Douae-MAHD/Douae-MAHD/README.md

-### Hi there 👋, I am DOuae MAHD! 😁
+### Hi there 👋, I am Douae MAHD! 😁
 <!--
-*DOuae-MAHD/DOuae-MAHD* is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
+*Douae-MAHD/Douae-MAHD* is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...